You are here: Home » About Raglan » Ngarunui Beach

 Public Bus Service to Ngarunui Beach

-A limited daily bus service runs 3 times a day and twice a day at weekends and on public holidays and is provided from Hamilton Bus Terminal via Raglan by the Route 23 bus, from November to April.
-This summer service runs to Manu Bay and goes past Wainui Reserve/ Ngarunui Beach.
+A limited Manu Bay bus service that also stops at Wainui Reserve above Ngarunui Beach, runs twice a day on Saturday and Sundays is provided from Hamilton Terminal and Raglan by the Route 23 bus from November to April.

 To download the Hamilton to Manu Bay, Raglan bus timetable click here, click here or to view it as a web page click here